Ray structures on Teichm\"uller Space: Construction of piecewise harmonic stretch maps

 It is perhaps worth taking a moment to recall how this passage will sit in our general theory.
 In this section, we prove the existence of \enquote{piecewise harmonic \ss rays}.
 These are paths that generalize Thurston's construction of concatenation of stretch lines when the maximally stretched lamination $\lambda$ is not maximal.
 Here instead of concatenating stretch maps with maximal laminations that extend $\lambda$, we use harmonic maps to define the stretch line on the complementary regions that are not ideal triangles.

 On the other hand, we will later, in Section~\ref{sec:stretchray:uniqueness}, construct a family of maps that extend the Thurston theory for these general laminations in a different way.
 In that section, given hyperbolic surfaces $Y,Z \in \T(S)$, a harmonic stretch ray will be a limit of a family of harmonic map rays from base points $X_n \in \T(S)$ that all proceed through $Y$ to $Z$, as the base points $X_n$ degenerate in $\T(S)$.
-In some sense, we will pick out, from some possible ways of stretching from $Y$ to $Z$, a canonical path that minimizes a particular energy.
+In some sense, we will pick out, from some possible ways of stretching from $Y$ to $Z$, a canonical path that minimizes a particular energy that we call the \emph{harmonic stretch segment} from $Y$ to $Z$.

 With that context in mind, we now begin the discussion of the piecewise harmonic stretch maps.